Bob Stowe

 MAGERS (Metabolic and Genetic Explorations in Refractory Schizophrenia)

-The MAGERS (Metabolic and Genetic Explorations in Refractory Schizophrenia) study (Robert Stowe, P.I., Precilla Carrion, Co-Project Lead) is a multi-layered clinical. "-omics", and genetic counselling research project, recruiting inpatient participants from the tertiary provincial BC Psychosis Unit at UBC Hospital suffering from highly treatment-resistant schizophrenia or schizoaffective disorder.
-Detailed clinical phenotyping includes M.I.N.I psychiatric interviews and multidisciplinary consensus DSM-5 diagnosis, structured birth and childhood trauma histories, neurocognitive assessments, and neurological and dysmorphological examinations.
+The MAGERS (Metabolic and Genetic Explorations in Refractory Schizophrenia) study (Robert Stowe, P.I; Precilla Carrion, Co-Project Lead) is a multi-layered clinical. "-omics", and genetic counselling research project that recruited 50 inpatient participants from the tertiary provincial BC Psychosis Unit at UBC Hospital suffering from highly treatment-resistant schizophrenia or schizoaffective disorder.
+Detailed clinical phenotyping included M.I.N.I psychiatric interviews and multidisciplinary consensus DSM-5 diagnosis, structured birth and childhood trauma histories, neurocognitive assessments, and neurological and dysmorphological examinations.

-A cross-validation approach, intensive phenotyping-genotype correlation, and novel bioinformatics tools will be employed for variant prioritization, with the aim of identifying potent genomic risk variants indexing key mechanistic derangements driving psychosis in affected individuals, and indexing tractable treatment targets (such as ion channels, neurotransmitter systems, and synaptic and dendritic function and plasticity, and major cellular and immunomodulatory pathways) that can be used to develop precision medicine for psychosis that fails to respond to existing treatment approaches.
+The main aim of the MAGERS study is to identify potent genomic and epigenomic risk variants indexing key mechanistic derangements driving psychosis in affected individuals, and indexing tractable treatment targets (such as ion channels, neurotransmitter systems, chromatin modifiers, and synaptic and dendritic function and plasticity, and major cellular and immunomodulatory pathways) that can be used to develop precision medicine for psychosis.